osgeonepal/osgeonepal.github.io/docs/Events/2023_11_22_GIS_DAY_EVENT.md

 Upendra Oli - Co-Founder/CEO, NAXA

-### Short Description about Event:
+### Short Description of Event:
-The Event was well recieved by almost 80+ People who learned alot about geospatial tools and how opensource geospatial tools is being used over different domain of different companies and is trusted by so many people.
+The Event was well received by almost 100+ People who learned a lot about geospatial tools and how open-source geospatial tools are being used over the different domains of different companies and are trusted by so many people.

 ### Video Recording